Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     The second parameter `tasksavedtopic` is the topic name the publisher going to send the task model to.
 That's all the changes required to start publishing async messages from the Backend API.

-#### 2. Update Backend Background Processor to consume messages and simulate sending emails
+#### 2. Update Backend Background Processor to Consume Messages and Simulate Sending Emails

-Update below files under Backend Processor Project as shown below.
+Update the files below under the Backend Processor Project.
 We are installing the NuGet package named `SendGrid` to the Backend processor project which will allow us to send emails.

 === "TasksNotifierController.cs"